-From Hong Kong staycations to 5-Star Spas and decadent dinner buffets, hotels in the city offer a wonderful selection of luxurious amenities for both guests and locals to enjoy.
+From Hong Kong staycations to hotel spas and decadent dinner buffets, hotels in the city offer a wonderful selection of luxurious amenities for both guests and locals to enjoy.
 Overlooking the crystal clear waters of Victoria Harbour and the Hong Kong Island skyline, Kerry Hotel, Hong Kong oozes luxury to match this spectacular scenery, making it the perfect place to unwind.
-Dine at a restaurant under the stars, enjoy a cocktail by the bar or take a dip in the infinity pool.
+Dine at a restaurant under the stars, enjoy a cocktail by the bar, go for brunch at Red Sugar or take a dip in the infinity pool.
 Sounds like a dream?
 It doesn’t have to be anymore.

 Kerry Hotel, Hong Kong